manfredbork/receipt_recognition/README.md

 4. **Confidence weighting**: Prioritize positions with higher recognition confidence
 5. **Order stabilization**: Maintain consistent ordering across multiple scans

-This enhancement will significantly improve the usability for expense tracking and financial applications that require precise item order preservation.
+This enhancement will significantly improve the usability of expense tracking and financial applications that require precise item order preservation.

 ---